UchihaSusie/Online-File-Drive/metadata-service/README.md

 # Metadata + Search Service

-> This service provides file metadata storage and search functionality for the Cloud Drive application.
+> This service provides file and folder metadata storage, search and sort functionality for the Cloud Drive application.

 ## 🏗️ Architecture Overview